 My civilized name you can read above, but when my feet are covered by moccasins I’m also known as Char.
-The name derives from an incident with a tin cup warming by the fire.
+The name derives from an incident with a tin cup warming by the fire at the AMM Nationals in 2004.
 Being a bit disoriented at the time I put the warm side to my mouth and literary got a charred lip; hence Char.

 My persona is that of a Rocky Mountain trapper from the 1830s, also known as a mountain man or mountaineer.
 A character I try to emulate as truthful as possible in both gear and through experience.

 I live in Sweden, so that’s where I spend most of my nights under the stars.
-Since 2006 I’ve had the pleasure of doing this with my brothers (and now a sister) from the Scandinavian Mountain Men (SMM) which my friend Mike Nilsson and I founded.
+Since 2006 I’ve had the pleasure of doing this with my brothers and sisters from the Scandinavian Mountain Men (SMM) which my friend Mike Nilsson and I founded.
 The SMM consists of a small bunch of North American fur trade enthusiasts that just like me loves to get out on the ground putting ourselves and our well researched gear to the test.
 Since you are reading this at our SMM website we need no further introduction.

 My first visit to the Rockies was in 2004 when I traveled the great West following the trails of the original mountaineers.
 This was also my first real contact with the great American brotherhood known as the American Mountain Men (AMM).
-A few years later I was given the opportunity to become a probationary member (pilgrim) and in 2011 I had finally managed to pass the mandatory requirements* and became a full AMM member (bossloper).
+A few years later I was given the opportunity to become a probationary member (pilgrim) and in 2011, with great help from my friend and sponsor "Teton Todd" Glover, I finally managed to pass the mandatory requirements* (found below) and became a full AMM member (bossloper).
 My AMM membership number is # 2035.

 ∙ 1 Must have a full set of hand-cut and -sewn clothing and handmade accoutrements.
 These must be researched for authenticity of the 1800-40 period and be of a type which would have been seen on men in, or moving to, the Rocky Mountains.
 Rifles, saddles, traps, blankets, and other accoutrements that would normally have required the work of a specialized craftsman need not be handmade, but must be as authentic as can be purchased today.

 My dress and gear are subjects to constant change as new information and knowledge is acquired.
 I have studied artwork such as that by Alfred Jacob Miller, fur trade ledgers, journals, museums, contemporary research and other documentation from the Rocky Mountain Fur trade.
 Choice of materials, construction methods and patterns are based on that research.
 I have hand stitched all of my clothing using waxed linen thread or genuine sinew, and most of my gear if not made by me has been chosen with the period in mind.
-Presented here is my dress and gear used during the warm part of 2013.
+Presented here is my dress and gear used during the spring of 2011 (has been updated and changed since).
 The sources used are only mentioned in general terms.
 For specifics please contact me.

 My frock coat i.e. hunting shirt frequently shown in both art and described in written records is made from smoked buckskin using a pattern from the period.
 It has a keyhole back, notched collar and tailor fitted arms.
 It is fringed along the shoulders and arms and closed by buckskin ties.